parinfer/parinfer.js/resources/public/content.md

 It is the balance of these two views that gives us readability without causing structural ambiguity.

-## Editing with Indentation
+## Indentation: the Holy Grail

-Since we can _skim_ code with indentation, why not _sketch_ code with indentation as well?
+Since we can _skim_ code with indentation, is it possible to _sketch_ code with indentation as well?
+[Many][sweet-expressions]
+[have][i-expressions]
+[tried][indent-clj]
+by creating alternative syntaxes, removing parens to varying degrees.

+But perhaps we can __keep the parens__ and just allow our editor to move them around appropriately when we adjust indentation in our code.

-_Parinfer_ allows you to do this by treating right-parens at the end of a line as _eager to move_.
+_Parinfer_ is a proof-of-concept that we use to explore this idea.
+It treats the right-parens at the end of a line as _eager to move_.
 That is, eager to extend to indented lines.
-We _dim_ them in the editor to signify their inferred mobility.
+As a visual cue, we _dim_ these parens to signify their inferred mobility.

+As you might already be thinking, there are some other ramifications that we will discuss later.
+For now, here are some working examples:

 <div class="interact">
 <i class="fa fa-keyboard-o fa-lg"></i>